A message from Amanda Duffy Randall

-We welcome potential and current students, alumni, community partners and friends of the Grace Abbott School of Social Work, and hope you will visit our offices, attend one of our community events, and collaborate with us in the semesters ahead.
+We welcome potential and current students, alumni, community partners, and friends of the Grace Abbott School of Social Work to visit our offices, attend one of our community events or professional educational workshops, and collaborate with us in the semesters ahead.

 Our Campus.
 Otherwise Known as Omaha.